cryptuon/stxscript/docs/api.md

 ## Overview

-StxScript provides a Python API for programmatic transpilation of StxScript code to Clarity.
+StxScript provides a Python API for programmatic transpilation, testing, and package management.
 This is useful for:

 - Building development tools
 - Integrating with build systems